 The Florida Medical Association will work with the CDC and the Florida Department of Health on training and education relating to uncommon and emerging infectious diseases; and supports clinical guidelines and standards of care that promote rapid diagnosis and effective treatment of these infectious diseases.
-(Res 16-108, BOG October 2016)
+(Res 16-108, BOG October 2016) (Reaffirmed HOD 2024)

-P 420.041 TRAUMA-INFORMED CARE LEARNING COMMUNITIES
+P 420.042 TRAUMA-INFORMED CARE LEARNING COMMUNITIES

 The Florida Medical Association recognizes that there is a significant relationship between cumulative Adverse Childhood Experiences and numerous health, social, and behavioral problems throughout a person's lifespan, including substance use disorders and premature death; the FMA encourages communities in Florida to adopt the principles and practices of trauma-informed care learning prevention and intervention programs.
-(Res 17-102, HOD 2017)

-P 420.042 IMPROVING HEALTH OUTCOMES BY ADDRESSING AIR QUALITY IN FLORIDA
+(Res 17-102, HOD 2017) (2024 - technical change because of duplicative numbering) P 420.043 IMPROVING HEALTH OUTCOMES BY ADDRESSING AIR QUALITY IN FLORIDA

 The Florida Medical Association will support collaboration with interested organizations to examine evidence based policies to determine the potential benefits of improved emission standards and polices in Florida, with an emphasis on protecting the respiratory and cardiovascular health of all Floridians.
-(Amended Res 17-112, HOD 2017)
+(Amended Res 17-112, HOD 2017))(2024 - technical change because of duplicative numbering)

-P 420.043 TEXTING WHILE DRIVING
+P 420.044 TEXTING WHILE DRIVING

 The Florida Medical Association supports legislation to make texting while driving a primary offense in the State of Florida.
-(Res 18-310, HOD 2018)
+(Res 18-310, HOD 2018) (2024 - technical change because of duplicative numbering)

-P 420.044 EPILEPSY TREATMENT AND AWARENESS
+P 420.045 EPILEPSY TREATMENT AND AWARENESS

 The Florida Medical Association will support Epilepsy Awareness Month by highlighting advances in care, new treatment options, and services that are available for patients on the FMA website.
-(Res 18-108, HOD 2018)
+(Res 18-108, HOD 2018) (2024 - technical change because of duplicative numbering)

-P 420.045 SUPPORT OF BLEEDING CONTROL KITS IN SCHOOLS AND PUBLIC SPACES
+P 420.046 SUPPORT OF BLEEDING CONTROL KITS IN SCHOOLS AND PUBLIC SPACES

 The Florida Medical Association supports state legislation to fund the purchase, placement, and maintenance of bleeding control kits in schools and high-trafficked public spaces in Florida.
-(Res 19-310, HOD 2019)
+(Res 19-310, HOD 2019) (2024 - technical change because of duplicative numbering)

-P 420.046 ADDRESSING RACISM AS A PUBLIC HEALTH ISSUE
+P 420.047 ADDRESSING RACISM AS A PUBLIC HEALTH ISSUE

 The Florida Medical Association recognizes the public health threat of racial health inequities and be it further the Florida Medical Association condemns racism in all forms; and be it further the Florida Medical Association will collaborate with the American Medical Association and other stakeholders to eliminate the harmful impact of prejudices on clinical outcomes in racial and ethnic minorities and at-risk populations.
-(Amended Res 21-112, HOD 2021)
+(Amended Res 21-112, HOD 2021) (2024 - technical change because of duplicative numbering)